 The Sixth Form is an integral part of the school community.
 All lessons take place throughout the school and Sixth Form students are encouraged to engage with and support the younger year groups.

 We are keen for our students to develop their personal skills, as well as achieve academically.
 Sixth Form students are encouraged to make a commitment to be involved in the life of the school.
-Students take advantage of the opportunities for them to join the School Council, be student mentors or homework supervisors, support House events, take part in concerts and productions, as well as raise money for charity.
+Students take advantage of the opportunities for them to join the School Council, be student mentors, support House events, take part in concerts and productions, as well as raise money for charity.

 Our students are supported in planning their next steps after Sixth Form with students opting for a wide range of University courses or high quality apprenticeships with key companies such as Siemens, Jaguar Land Rover, the National Grid and PricewaterhouseCoopers.

 High expectations, high quality Teaching and Learning and the school’s Care and Guidance ethos ensure that our students flourish.
 At William Farr we are exceptionally proud of our Sixth Form and its place at the heart of the school community.

 How we meet the 16-19 Study Programme Requirements: